Affiliate links are used on this page. See my disclosure page for info on affiliate programs.

 Best Finishes for Epoxy Wood Table

 In this article, learn the best finishes for epoxy wood table.
-Also, I show you how to finish an epoxy table using each finish.
+Also, I show you how to finish an epoxy table using various finishes.

-In fact, these are the exact finishes & techniques I use on the custom made furniture and art pieces for my clients.
+In fact, these are the exact wood finishing tips & techniques I use to sell my handcrafted furniture and art.

 So, let’s dive right in.